Kingdom of Kandy: Royal Palace

-Administration

-King Rajasinha II of Kandy, with an Adigar at his feet.

-King
+Government

+The Monarch

 According to the Kandyan administrative system, the king was head of all spheres.
 He was also known as "Lankeshwara Thrisinhaladheeshwara".
 It was accepted that the king owned all lands and therefore was known as "Bhupathi".
 Even though the king was called "Adeeshwara", it was customary to consult the principal chiefs and Buddhist priests.
 The king had to follow the customs and traditions which were in popular practice at that time, otherwise, the people would rebel against him if he did not.
 Not obeying these would be detrimental to the power of the king, an example being Vikrama Rajasinha, who had to surrender to the British, merely because he ignored the advice of the Buddhist priests and chieftains and did not follow the age old traditions.
 The king would have judicial authority in civil and criminal cases.

-The kings of Kandy became the rulers of the whole island with Vimaladharmasuriya I.